Tangariki Reete: Career

-House of Assembly

-Member of Parliament

 She spent 3 terms as an MP, leaving office after being defeated in the second round of voting by Tebao Awerika in 2020.

 She returned and she was successfully re-elected in 2024 for Betio.
 She was one of five women elected to the 45 seats of the parliament.
-The others were Ruth Cross Kwansing, Lavinia Teatao Teem, Ruta Baabo Manate and former opposition leader Tessie Eria Lambourne.
+The others were Ruth Cross Kwansing, Lavinia Teatao Teem, Ruta Teretia Babo and former opposition leader Tessie Eria Lambourne.

-Speaker

 Reete won a parliamentary vote to become Speaker of the House of Assembly on 22 May 2020.
 She won with 25 votes and defeated incumbent Speaker Tebuai Uaai, who was supported by the Tobwaan Kiribati Party.
 Betio MP Ioteba Redfern was sworn in as Deputy Speaker on 23 November 2021.